iNerdier/gtownshend/README.md

 # Gilbert Portfolio Website

-This app is built with [Middleman].
+This app is built with [Middleman] and hosted on Netlify when I can remember how to make it work.

 [Middleman]: https://middlemanapp.com/